Code of Conduct

 Mandatory Acknowledgment

-Every person must acknowledge the Code in writing, with re-acknowledgment when the Code is updated.
+Every person must acknowledge the Code in writing, with re-acknowledgement when the Code is updated.

 Natural Justice